 - About Plattsburgh

-A new initiative is being fostered in partnership with the North Country Teacher Resource Center in Plattsburgh to provide professional development workshops for in-service and pre-service teachers from across Northern New York State as means to increase Canadian content in local classrooms.
+A partnership with the North Country Teacher Resource Center in Plattsburgh is being fostered to provide professional development workshops for in-service and pre-service teachers from across Northern New York State as means to increase Canadian content in local classrooms.
 We were pleased to offer the October 2009 program “Accentuate Champlain in Your Classroom” which was a great success, and produced knowledge outputs including:

 We expect to offer a series of outreach programs on other timely and important topics designed for area K–12 educators interested to heighten an understanding of Canada in their classrooms.
 The purpose of these initiatives is to increase awareness of Canadian Studies materials and resources to facilitate the direct incorporation of Canadian content, consistent with New York State curriculum framework guidelines, into school curriculum and instruction.